One of the hottest cities in the country offers a booming economy, a lovely climate, world class dining and more.

 4. The Mild Weather

 San Francisco’s cool coastal climate only reaches 80 degrees F or higher on an average of 21 days per year.
 If you’re still not feelin’ the fog, check out eastern neighborhoods where the fog is less pronounced.
 No more scraping ice off the windshields, either.
-The coolest the city every gets is about 50 degrees F in January.
+The coolest the city ever gets is about 50 degrees F in January.
 San Francisco’s rainy period of November to April is slightly cooler with about 70 rainy days per year, and an annual precipitation average of 24 inches.
 Not too terrible.

 5. The Culinary Scene